microsoft/Azure-Edge-Solutions-Lab/Lab Demo QSR/README.md

 >

 1. Prepare the 2-node cluster by installing AKS, follow this [PowerShell QuickStart Guide](https://learn.microsoft.com/en-us/azure/aks/hybrid/kubernetes-walkthrough-powershell)
 2. Alternatively, you could setup with WAC.
 The demo was created with Static-IPs from the above Engineering plan.
-[AKS using WAC](https://learn.microsoft.com/en-us/azure/aks/hybrid/setup)
+[AKS using WAC](https://learn.microsoft.com/en-us/azure/aks/hybrid/setup).
+Aside form Engineering plan above all other options were left default We did not use VLANs.

 # 4. Creating AI Workload AKS Cluster